-In-kind contributions totaling \$620,790 were received from one donor for the year ended August 31, 2019 which represents 14.1% of total public support.
-Cash contributions totaling \$634,364 were received from one donor for the year ended August 31, 2019 which represents 14.5% of total public support.
+In-kind contributions totaling \$208,197 were received from a single donor for the year ended August 31, 2019, which represents 14% of total public support.
+Should these contribution levels decrease, the Foundation may be adversely affected.

 NOTE 13 COMMITMENTS